Lucsantosg/CloudLogAnalysis/kibana4/logging_kibana_analize_logs_interactively.md

 ![Discover page in Kibana](images/k4_discover_page.jpg "Discover page in Kibana")

 You can define other searches.
-For more information, see [Filtering logs by defining custom searches](k4_filter_queries.html#k4_filter_queries).
 When you define a new search, the data that is displayed in the histogram and the table is automatically updated.

 To define a new search, use the default search query as your starting point, and then refine the search by performing the following tasks:

 * Apply field filters to refine the set of data that you can see.
 You can toggle each filter, pin it to the page, enable or disable it as needed, and configure it to include or exclude the value.
-For more information, see [Filtering logs in Kibana](logging_kibana_filtering_logs.html#kibana_filtering_logs).

     **Tip:** If you cannot find a field in the *Fields list* that you expect to see, or some of the magnifying glasses by the listed fields are disabled in the Discover page, reload the list of fields by refreshing the index pattern in the Settings page.
-For more information, see [Reloading the Field List](logging_kibana_analize_logs_interactively.html#kibana_discover_view_reload_fields).

     For example, if your CF app has multiple instances, you might want to analyze data for a specific instance.
 You can define a field filter for the specific intance ID value that you want to analyze.

 * Customize the *Time Picker* for time-based data.
 You can define an absolute time range for a query, a relative one, or choose from a set of pre-defined values.
-For more information, see [Setting a time filter](logging_kibana_set_time_filter.html#set_time_filter).

 After you have configured the search that defines the data subset that you want to analyze, you can save it for later reuse.